Wakerley, Queensland: Education

-The Brisbane campus of OneSchool Global (formerly known as the Agnew School) is a private primary and secondary (Years 3-12) school for boys and girls at 190 Ingleston Road.
+The Brisbane campus of OneSchool Global (formerly known as the Agnew School) is a private primary and secondary (Years 3–12) school for boys and girls at 190 Ingleston Road.
 It is operated by the Plymouth Brethren Christian Church.
 In 2018, the school had an enrolment of 318 students with 36 teachers (32 full-time equivalent) and 26 non-teaching staff (20 full-time equivalent).
 As at 26 October 2024, the school had an enrolment of 143 students.

+There are no government schools in Wakerley.
+The nearest government primary schools are Gumdale State School in neighbouring Gumdale to the south and Manly West State School in neighbouring Manly West to the north-east.
+The nearest government secondary schools are Brisbane Bayside State College in Wynnum West to the north-west and Wynnum State High School in Wynnum to the north-east.